This is not an introduction to PEGs. For that I recommend leafo’s guide.

 The *eg family of parser generators disallow the use of curly braces within actions.
 This isn’t so much a bug as it is a consequence of how it parses actions.

-It seems the ooc language and I came across the same issue while writing parsers and independently came up with the same solution, that is to use the preprocessor to substitute the appropriate curly brace symbol after the parser has been generated.
+It seems the ooc language authors and I came across the same issue while writing parsers and independently came up with the same solution, that is to use the preprocessor to substitute the appropriate curly brace symbol after the parser has been generated.

 The LPeg documentation speaks about matching EOF as